PREPOSITIONS

 2) three(four) word-units, also known as a phrasal prepositions consisting of a preposition + (an article) noun + a preposition

-according to, ahead of, apart from, as for, as regards, because of, contrary to, due to, except for, far from, in between
+according to, ahead of, apart from, as for, as regards, because of, contrary to, due to, except for,

-inside of, instead of, out of, owing to, prior to, regardless of, thanks to, up to, in spite of, at the expense of, as a result of
+inside of, instead of, out of, owing to, prior to, regardless of, thanks to, up to, in spite of, at the expense of,

 in accordance with, in connection with, in addition to, in line with, in exchange for, in reference to, in return for